 FNGLA's Seven Divisions meet the needs of specific industry segments; Allied, Foliage, Floriculture, Garden Center, Landscape, Woody, Citrus Nursery.
 Divisions operate by having up to 9 members represent each segment that form the Division Leaders.

-FNGLA's Eight Standing Committes Although the president may appoint Special Committees at any time, the following is a list of FNGLA Standing Committees and the purposes for which they were formed.
+FNGLA's Seven Standing Committes Although the president may appoint Special Committees at any time, the following is a list of FNGLA Standing Committees and the purposes for which they were formed.